Working with Sections in PowerPoint Library

 'Creates a destination PowerPoint presentation instance.
 Existing presentations can also be used here.

-'Iterates the cloned slides and adds the slides to the destination presentation
+'Iterates the cloned slides and adds them to the destination presentation

 For Each slide As ISlide In slides